Cricklade-Resilience/map/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-The site is based about a map, built from Leaflet, with the use of html, javascript and css to create a header/menu and functional buttons.
+The site is based around a map, built from Leaflet, with the use of html, javascript and css to create a header/menu and functional buttons.

 The site setup includes:
 - index.html